caitlynmaung/caitlynmaung/README.md

 - 👋 Hi, I’m @caitlynmaung
 - 👀 I’m interested in data analytics and visualization.
-- 🌱 I’m currently majoring in Statistics at UC Davis.
+- 🌱 I’m currently pursuing an MS in Business Analytics at UC Davis, where I also received my BS in Statistics.
 - 📫 How to reach me: caitlynmaung@gmail.com
 - 😄 Pronouns: she/her